MicrosoftDocs/architecture-center/docs/networking/guide/ipv6/ipv6-ip-planning.md

 | Azure Region 2 | `fd00:db8:ded0::/44` | fd00:db8:ded0:0000:0000:0000:0000:0000 | fd00:db8:dedf:ffff:ffff:ffff:ffff:ffff |
 | Azure Region 3 | `fd00:db8:def0::/44` | fd00:db8:def0:0000:0000:0000:0000:0000 | fd00:db8:deff:ffff:ffff:ffff:ffff:ffff |

-### Plan IP address space for each virtual network
+### Transition virtual networks to IPv6

-Planning IP address space for each virtual network involves assigning a specific range of IP addresses to each virtual network within your regional address space in Azure.
-It ensures efficient utilization of the vast IPv6 address space, facilitates ease of management, and allows for streamlined processes such as using a /56 address block for each virtual network.
+You should assign a /56 IPv6 address space to each virtual network within your regional address space in Azure.
+This assignment ensures efficient utilization of the vast IPv6 address space, facilitates ease of management, and allows for streamlined processes.
+Assign your regional address space to the virtual networks in Azure.
+Using a /56 address block for each virtual network can streamline the process.

-- __Assign Regional Address Space_: Assign your regional address space to the virtual networks in Azure.
-- _Plan for Uniform Size_: Plan for a uniform size for your virtual networks.
-The address space available, and a focus on ease of management, should drive your assignment.
-- _Use /56 Address Block_: Using a /56 address block for each virtual network can streamline the process.
 It allows for the use of 4,096 virtual networks in your region, which is more than the number of peers supported by a single hub.
 This size allows for 256 subnets to be created in a single virtual network.
-As a result, your IP space can be visualized as:

 ![Diagram of Subnets at /64 size, Vnets at /56, and Region at /44, to show the size and scope of these network structures](./media/network-segments.png)

-### Reuse IPv4 addresses
+### Reuse private IPv4 addresses

-Reusing IPv4 addresses means repurposing IPv4 addresses that you don't need in different virtual networks within your Azure environment.
-It enables you to maintain active services while transitioning, and effectively manage your IP space during the transition to IPv6.
+As you transition to IPv6 addresses, you can repurpose private IPv4 addresses in different virtual networks within your Azure environment.
+This transferability enables you to maintain active services while transitioning and effectively manage your IP space during the transition to IPv6.
+The reuse option gives you a larger effective IPv4 space.
+For any peered virtual network, you much ensure the IPv4 address ranges don't overlap.

-Because the number of IP addresses

-As you transition to IPv6, you can reuse your existing IPv4 address space across different spoke networks.
-This gives you a larger effective IPv4 space.

-- _Ensure unique CIDR blocks in hubs_: Each region's hub should have a globally unique CIDR block for its address space.
-This allows the hubs to be peered using global peering or to connect to each other over other connections.
-Each spoke can use the same ranges as long as IP addresses aren't reused in the same hub-spoke branch, and traffic between regions uses IPv6 addresses.
-This avoids any effective overlap.
-- _Consider IP space for new networks_: If you have already deployed many virtual networks in multiple regions and need new IP space for new spoke networks, reusing IPv4 addresses can be beneficial.

 ## Configure Azure services to use IPv6